gracelang/language/spec.md

 fields.
 The defaults can be changed by explicit annotations.
 The details are as follows.

+### Public

+Public attributes can be requested by any client that has access to the object that defines them.

+### Confidential

+Confidential attributes can be requested only on `self` or on some number of cascaded `outer`s, or in an implicit request (which must resolve to one of the former cases).
+Consequently, if _m_ is
+defined in the object, class, or trait _d_, it is accessible to _d_, to objects that inherit from _d_, and to objects lexically enclosed by _d_, but not to clients of _d_.

 ### Methods, Classes, Traits and Types

-By default, methods, classes, traits and types are public, which means that they can be requested by any client that has access to the object.
+By default, methods (which category includes classes and traits), and types, are public.

-If a method or type is annotated `is confidential`, it can be requested only on `self` or any number of cascaded `outer`s.
-This means that it is accessible to any object that contains it, and to inheriting objects, but not to client objects.
+If a method or type is annotated `is confidential`, it is confidential.

 ### Fields